gomena/gomena.github.io/index.md

 *Office Address:* 229i Baker Hall, 5000 Forbes Avenue, Pittsburgh, PA 15213

 ### News/Highlights
+* August, 6th, 2024.
+I am presenting the work  On the risk of a cross-validated shrinkage estimator in the linear model.
+In the 'New Methods for Integrative and Adaptive Analysis' contributed session at JSM (Portland, Oregon).
+[A preliminary rough draft is available]()
+* July, 2024.
+I was awarded a [NSF DMS grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2412895)on the theoretical, applied, and methodological aspects of entropic optimal transport.
 * Dec 18, 2023.
 Preprint (draft) of my new work [On model-based clustering with entropic optimal transport' available here.](https://gomena.github.io/docs/ClusteringEntropicOT.pdf) It will appear on the ArXiv in early 2024.
 * Dec 18-19, 2023.
 I am giving an invited talk on the Optimal Transport session at the [2023 IMS International Conference on Statistics and Data Science (ICSDS) in Portugal, Lisbon](https://gomena.github.io/docs/ClusteringEntropicOT.pdf).
 * Sept 2023.
 I started my new position as Assistant Professor in the Deparment of Statistics and Data Science at CMU.